cookiecutter/cookiecutter/case_studies.rst

 Case Studies
 ============

-The showcase is where organizations can describe how they are using Cookiecutter.
+This showcase is where organizations can describe how they are using Cookiecutter.

 `ChrisDev`_
 -----------------